nielsbasjes/modbus-schema/docs/index.md

 ## Overall status
 Works on my machine.
 Usable for experiments.

+## I spoke about this

+In 2024 the company I work for ([bol.com](https://partner.bol.com/click/click?p=2&t=url&s=2483&f=TXL&url=https%3A%2F%2Fwww.bol.com%2Fnl%2Fnl%2F&name=Modbus)) held an internal IT Conference where I gave a presentation about "[The dark side of Green Energy APIs](https://youtu.be/CHVktAbJbHc)" which is all about modbus and this project.

+<iframe width="1593" height="896" src="https://www.youtube.com/embed/CHVktAbJbHc" title="The dark side of Green Energy APIs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # License
 I'm publishing this under the Apache 2.0 license because I believe this can be part of making this planet a bit more in control of the energy consumption.